23rd Annual Celebration and Benefit

-Mahalo for donating your time to join the Kona Brewers Festival in raising funds for Hawaii non-profits.
-This year, we will have 36 breweries.
-There will be 2 volunteers per station, one to pour and serve and the other to take off wrist band tabs with a possible third person as a floater.
+Mahalo for donating your time to join the Kona Brewers Festival in raising funds for Hawaii's environment, culture and youth.
+This year, we will have 42 breweries.
+We’ll need 2 volunteers per station, one to pour and serve and the other to take off wristband tabs.
+We’ll also assign people in each circle to provide assistance and relief.

-- Instructions from the Department of Liquor Control
+- Instructions from Kalani Mills from the Dept. of Liquor Control

 - When pouring, pull the handle forward all the way with one quick motion and then back in